Best Foods to Balance Hormones Naturally During Perimenopause (Backed by Dr. Greger’s Research)

 Common Symptoms of Hormone Imbalance in Perimenopause

-Many women experience:
+Many women experience these symptoms:

 Hot flashes and night sweats